 It’s a destination for serious gamers.
 Fight in this mode only after proper preparation!
 Here, you earn or lose League Points (LP) that affects your Street Fighter Online Ranking.

-SFV Couch multiplayer
+Street Fighter 5 Couch multiplayer

 Street Fighter was the first fighting game that allowed two players to compete with each other.
 And of course, Street Fighter V has the same mode of matches for two players.